-For the past three years, we challenged local artists ages 55+ to explore and express, on paper, canvas and mixed media, “What we love about Montgomery County.”
-Among the hundreds of juried entries received and displayed during our month-long exhibitions at Montgomery County Community College’s Fine Arts Center are these select prize-winning works, chosen and installed in our courthouse for everyone’s enjoyment.
+For the past three years, we challenged local artists ages 55+ to explore and express, on paper, canvas and mixed media, “What they love about Montgomery County.”
+Among the hundreds of juried entries received and displayed during our month-long exhibitions at Montgomery County Community College’s Fine Arts Center are select prize-winning works, chosen and now installed throughout the Plaza Level of the Court House for everyone’s enjoyment.

 WHAT'S NEW FOR 2016?

-We’ll be changing our theme and challenging artists to explore a side of our county that some of us may take for granted.
-Next year’s COURTING ART theme, “MONTCO IN MOTION” hopes to explore and celebrate active lifestyles, community happenings, and our rich, recreational assets.
-More specifically, we’ll be seeking bright, uplifting entries that children will enjoy as next year’s award-winning art will be installed in an area of our courts frequently occupied by children and families.
-From our community playgrounds, ball fields, concerts, theaters festivals, carnivals and events, to our historic reenactments, busy streets and endless country roads-- there’s no shortage of inspiration in Montgomery County.
-Be it our award-winning trail system, our world-class shopping and entertainment hubs or a setting that’s truly unique, COURTING ART: “MONTCO IN MOTION” hopes to encourage artists to capture movement, performance, creativity and “living life” as we know it in Montgomery County.
+For our 2016 Contest and Exhibition, we’ll be changing our theme and challenging artists to explore a side of our county's landscape that some of us may take for granted.
+Our 2016 theme, “MONTCO IN MOTION” hopes to explore and celebrate active lifestyles, community happenings, and our rich, recreational assets.
+More specifically, we’ll be seeking bright, uplifting entries that children are likely to enjoy as next year’s award-winning art will be installed in an area of our courts frequently occupied by children and families.
+From our community playgrounds, ball fields, concerts, theaters, festivals, carnivals and events, to our historic reenactments, busy streets and boroughs -- there’s no shortage of inspiration here in Montgomery County.
+Be it our award-winning trail system, our world-class shopping and entertainment hubs, or a setting that’s truly unique-- COURTING ART: “MONTCO IN MOTION” hopes to inspire artists to capture movement, performance, creativity and “living life” as we know it in Montgomery County.

 2015 LIST OF WINNERS

 The following pieces have been selected for reproduction and installation in the Montgomery County Court House.

 "St. Gabriel's, Audubon" by Carol Albrecht

 "Waiting" by William Bourne